nbalaganur/backend-assignment-btcenergy/README.md

    details.
 Feel free to make assumptions if needed, or contact us for clarification if you consider it necessary.
 >- Take this assignment as an opportunity to show us your style: what you like to work on, what you find important, how you address problems,etc.
+>- Feel free to use any tool you'd like, that includes AI assistants as well.
+   We want you to work with the tools you know from your Day2Day work but expect us to dive deep with you into   the decision making behind adding / using certain logic.
 >- **During the technical interview, we invite you to present your solution and discuss it together as a team**: which decisions you took and why, questions about specific parts of the code, libraries you have used, how easy and maintainable is the code,etc.